Select Department

 The first step in learning how to DJ is too decide what type of DJ you want to be;

-Each club has a different feel, reputation, and audience… which also means that clubs vary in what they expect from their musical selection.
-Typically, the job of the resident DJ at a night club is to maintain a moving dance floor.
+Each club scene has a different feel, reputation, and audience… which also means that clubs vary in what they expect from their musical selection.
+Typically, the job of resident DJs at a nightclub is to maintain a moving dance floor.
 Often, club DJs will perform long blends (transitions) between songs, or some other trickery to keep people’s feet moving.

 The Performer (Turntablist)

-People go to see this DJ because of who they are, their reputation, and what people think they can do behind the decks.
+People go to see these DJs because of who they are, their reputation, and what people think they can do behind the decks.
 Their mixes are displays of raw skill, impressive tricks, and clever transitions.

-The “exhibitionist” DJs fit here, such as turntablists (focus on cutting and scratching), “controllerists”, and other types of live performers.
-DMC DJ’s are performers.
+The “exhibitionist” DJs fit here, such as turntablists (focus on cutting and scratching), “controllers”, and other types of live performers.
+DMC DJs are performers.

-These are the ones who perform at your wedding, set the tone for your corporate event, or provide a memorable prom party.
+These are the mobile DJs who perform at your wedding, set the tone for your corporate event, or provide a memorable prom party.

 Often the entrepreneurial type, mobile DJs have a lot of things to keep track of.
 In some cases, they are solely responsible for the setup and teardown of equipment, planning the show, managing the crowd, and making any announcements.